koalahamlet/cupboardTestApp/README.md

 ```

-That's all we have to do to load data from ActiveAndroid directly through a `Cursor` into a list.
+That's all we have to do to load data from Cupboard directly through a `Cursor` into a list.

                             #### Loading with Content Providers

-Instead of using the underlying SQLite database directly, we can instead expose the ActiveAndroid data as a content provider with a few simple additions.
-First, override the default identity column for all ActiveAndroid models:
+Instead of using the underlying SQLite database directly, we can instead expose the Cupboard data as a content provider with a few simple additions.
+First, override the default identity column for all Cupboard models:

 ```java
 @Table(name = "Items", id = BaseColumns._ID)